 \subsection{Exploring (In)Congruencies in a Group of Virtual Humans}

 Coherence and plausibility have gained significant attention as fundamental concepts in describing and classifying mixed, augmented, and virtual reality experiences \citep{slaterSeparateRealityUpdate2022,latoschik2022plausibility, skarbezImmersionCoherenceResearch2020}.
 As introduced by \cite{slaterPlaceIllusionPlausibility2009}, plausibility describes the illusion that what is happening is really happening.
 Coherence, on the other hand, refers to the extent to which a virtual scenario behaves reasonably and predictably, thus creating the illusion of plausibility~\citep{skarbezSurveyPresenceRelated2017}. \cite{latoschik2022plausibility} introduced an alternative theoretical Congruence and Plausibility~(CaP) model.
 It proposes plausibility and congruence to become central conditions in describing XR experiences and effects.
 According to the CaP model, congruence, as the ontological specification of coherence, describes the objective match between processed and expected cues on the sensory, perceptual, and cognitive layers, creating a state of plausibility that influences various qualia and constructs of XR.
 With reference to the CaP model, virtual humans, whether as avatars or agents, and the congruence of their cues can also contribute to a user's plausible XR experience.
 In this regard, \cite{mal2022virtual} framed the subjective feeling of how reasonable and believable a virtual human appears to a user as \textit{virtual human plausibility~(VHP)}.
+VHP would, therefore, arise from the congruence of habitual sensory, proximal perceptual, or higher-order cognitive cues of the virtual human in the VE and eventually impact various qualia shaping the XR experience.
 In this work, we explore (in)congruent appearances in a group of virtual humans, including co-located others (agents) and one's self-representation~(self-avatar).
 Therefore, following the CaP model, we will subsequently identify manipulated cues, delineate their (in)congruencies, and pinpoint relevant qualia potentially influenced by the specific manipulation as summarized in \autoref{table:virtual_humans}. \looseness=-1